aselshall/rm/README.md

 Except for changes that substantially affect the implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.

 ## Resources

+### Surface Water-Groundwater Field Lab
+The [Surface Water-Groundwater Field Lab](https://aselshall.github.io/gwh/lab) supports both field-based research and hands-on teaching.
+The lab consists of a growing suite of deployable instruments for performing laboratory-grade analysis in natural environments.
+Our measurement capabilities are used to investigate the critical zone where surface water and groundwater meet, as well as broader groundwater resources.

 ### Program Learning Outcomes
 The learning outcomes for the Master of Science in Engineering (MSE) Program are as follows: [Link](https://aselshall.github.io/rm/admin/outcome)